Majorana string simulation of nonequilibrium dynamics in two-dimensional lattice fermion systems: Numerical results

 \subsection{Gaussian dynamics}

 As a first test of the capabilities of our approach, we focus on one model employed in Ref.~\cite{dai2025fermionic}: the (spinless) free-fermion model

-As in Ref.~\cite{dai2025fermionic}, we study the scattering of two fermions initially placed on adjacent corners of a 2D square lattice with open boundary conditions that are left to evolve under Eq.~\eqref{eq:spinless}.
-The local densities before, during, and after the scattering process on a $12\times 12$ lattice are reported in Figure~\ref{fig:scattU0}.
+As in Ref.~\cite{dai2025fermionic}, we study the interference patterns of two fermions initially placed on adjacent corners of a 2D square lattice with open boundary conditions that are left to evolve under Eq.~\eqref{eq:spinless}.
+The local densities at different stages of the process on a $12\times 12$ lattice are reported in Figure~\ref{fig:scattU0}.

 Free-fermion scattering in two dimensions can be simulated exactly and efficiently using Gaussian-dynamics techniques~\cite{surace2022fermionicgaussian}.
 In contrast, this task remains challenging for several widely used classical variational approaches, such as matrix product state (MPS) methods (see Ref.~\cite{dai2025fermionic} and benchmarks therein~\cite{haegeman2016unifying, zaletel2015time}).
 In our comparisons in Figure \ref{fig:scattU0}, we use standard MPS techniques, noting that their performance could be further improved by incorporating mode-transformation schemes~\cite{krumnow2016fermionic, krumnow2019towards}.
 Recently proposed fermionic PEPS (fPEPS) methods~\cite{dai2025fermionic} achieve much smaller errors, though these still increase gradually over time.